-Socio-demographic factors (5) Socio-psychological factors (11) Socio-economic factors (3) Socio-political background (2) Family size Perceived convenience and effort inside (e.g. lack of space) Increased tariffs if waste is not properly separated Laws and regulations Household type Perceived convenience and effort outside (e.g. facilities in the area) Willingness to pay for recycling system Acceptance of laws and regulations Presence of children in household State of knowledge and information Financial incentives (Deposit, reduced tariffs) Marital status Social norms: • Local culture and context • Influence of social group Social class Moral norms Attitude and environmental concern Recycling habit System trust and community (Reassurance that collected waste is effectively recycled) Self/individual efficacy belief Locus of control Personal and general satisfaction
+Socio-demographic factors (5) Socio-psychological factors (11) Socio-economic factors (3) Socio-political background (2) Family size Perceived convenience and effort inside (e.g. lack of space) Increased tariffs if waste is not properly separated Laws and regulations Household type Perceived convenience and effort outside (e.g. facilities in the area) Willingness to pay for recycling system Acceptance of laws and regulations Presence of children in household State of knowledge and information Financial incentives (Deposit, reduced tariffs) Marital status Social norms:Local culture and contextInfluence of social group Social class Moral norms Attitude and environmental concern Recycling habit System trust and community (Reassurance that collected waste is effectively recycled) Self/individual efficacy belief Locus of control Personal and general satisfaction

-Those factors can be organized within four categories (Hornik and al., 1995) depending on how they influence citizens to sorting their waste.
-The classification will be done such as not to be comprehensive but rather only include relevant factors.
+Among those 21 factors, it appears that the socio-demographic ones are not extremely relevant.
 In this way, socio-demographics factors will not be considered since they have a quite low influence on citizens' behaviour (Oskamp and al., 1991) and because it has also been reported that their correlation with recycling is mostly unclear since studies offer contradictory conclusions regarding their influence on recycling behaviour (Miafodzyeva and Brandt, 2013).
-This division for relevant factors then includes the type of factors (incentive/facilitators) and location of the factor (interior/exterior).